lukeg101/lplzoo/README.md

 ## Documentation

-We use haddock to generate developer documentation for a particular language use:
+We use haddock to generate developer documentation:
 ```
-⇒  cabal haddock stlc
+⇒  make docs
 ... build things ...
 Haddock coverage:
 ... checks all functions are covered ...